Khirachora Gopinatha Temple

-Kshirachora Gopinatha Temple (କ୍ଷୀରଚୋରା ଗୋପୀନାଥ ମନ୍ଦିର) is in Remuna, Odisha, India.
+Kshirachora Gopinatha Temple (କ୍ଷୀରଚୋରା ଗୋପୀନାଥ ମନ୍ଦିର) is a Hindu temple in Remuna, Odisha, India.
 The name "Remuna" is from the word "Ramaniya" which means very good-looking.
 "Kshirachora" in Odia means Stealer of condensed Milk and Gopinatha means the Divine Consort of Gopis.
 The reference is to child Krishna's love for milk and milk products.
+It is classified as one among the 108 Abhimana Kshethram of Vaishnavate tradition.

 Vigrahas

 Lord Gopinatha, flanked by Sri Govinda and Sri Madana Mohana, is made of black stone.
 Sri Gopinatha stands in bas-relief.
 Govinda and Madana Mohana, who were brought from Vrindavana in about 1938 by a devotee named "Chaitanya Dasa Babaji", are standing freely.
-It is said that Sri Rama carved Gopinatha with His arrow and that Sita worshiped this deity in Chitrakuta.
+It is said that Sri Rama carved Gopinatha with his arrow and that Sita worshiped this deity in Chitrakuta.
 During vanavasa to show the next avatara vigraha to Sita.
 King Langula Narasingha Deva, the king of Utkala, brought this deity to Remuna in the 13th century from Chitrakuta.
 This king arranged to have dug the two big tanks, Brajapokhari and Kutapokhari.